Naios/WIde/Readme.md

 License
 -------------
-WIde is licensed under the [**Attribution-NonCommercial-ShareAlike 4.0 International**](http://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+WIde is licensed under the [**Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International**](http://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 The License prohibits Commecial use, this also includes projects where you get donations or money through sells **(== private servers)**!